edbkei/dissertation/README.md

                              node tokenapp.js arg1 arg2 arg3 arg4 arg5 arg6 arg7 arg8

-                             Note 1: In case the command fails, it may be necessary to delete folder wallet or restart from scratch.
+                             Note 1: In case the command fails, it may be necessary to delete folder wallet or restart from scratch (https://github.com/hyperledger/fabric-samples).

  C. To shutdown token application, do: